nooromari/reading-notes/read05.md

 ### While loop

-The while loop loops through a block of code as long as a specified condition is true.
+The while loop loops through a block of code as long as a specified condition is true.*We can use it when we don't know how many loops we need*

 **Syntax**